-Unfortunately, there's no way to predict whether you'll be one of the lucky 30 percent.
-Even if doctors could make such a prediction, it wouldn't help most people with early hepatitis C because the acute infection rarely causes signs and symptoms.
+Unfortunately, there's no way to predict whether you'll be one of the lucky ones who will escape chronic hepatitis C. Even if doctors could make such a prediction, it wouldn't help most people with early hepatitis C because the acute infection rarely causes signs and symptoms.

 Further research may explain exactly how spontaneous hepatitis C virus clearance occurs, paving the way for treatment and vaccine development.

 Stacey A. Rizza, M.D.

 - Hepatitis C questions and answers for the public.
 Centers for Disease Control and Prevention. https://www.cdc.gov/hepatitis/hcv/cfaq.htm?CDC_AA_refVal=https%3A%2F%2Fwww.cdc.gov%2Fhepatitis%2Fc%2Fcfaq.htm.
 Accessed Oct.
 17, 2019.